francisillingworth/Jones-and-Palmer-Test/README.md

 # Jones and Palmer Test

-This simple web application was built to replicate a the challenge example as best possible.
+This simple web application was built to replicate the challenge example as best possible.
 This has been done almost to the pixel with a few added extras thrown in such as a card carosel, an error page, and multiple other interactive elements.